A Travel Guide to a Weekend in Bermuda (From Toronto)

-Are you looking for a quick weekend getaway?
-Why not escape to the pretty island of Bermuda.
-Just a couple hours’ flight from Toronto, with only a time difference of one hour, Bermuda is easily among the most accessible of the beach North American islands.
-Most would assume it is part of the Caribbean, but it’s not.
-It is a tiny island in the middle of the North Atlantic Ocean, close to North Carolina.
+Are you looking for a quick beach weekend getaway?
+Why not escape to the pretty island of Bermuda?
+Only a couple hours flight from Toronto, with a time difference of 1 hour, Bermuda is easily among the most accessible of the North American islands.
+Most would assume it’s part of the Caribbean, but it’s not.
+Bermuda is a tiny island in the middle of the North Atlantic Ocean, close to North Carolina.
 Here’s everything you need to know about the perfect weekend in Bermuda.
 (Updated: December 2022)

 Most international and national airports have flights to Bermuda.
 New York City, Toronto, and Hamilton all have quick and cheap flights to Bermuda.
 We took advantage of flying out of Hamilton Ontario, a much smaller international airport than Pearson in Toronto.
-Wherever you are flying from take advantage of securing a window seat because as your plane descends into Bermuda you will be treated with beautiful views of the deep turquoise waters and limestone cliffs.
-The island’s beauty is definitely a natural draw with its pink sand beaches and pretty pastel coloured buildings, making this a great romantic couples’ getaway.
+Wherever you are flying from take advantage of securing a window seat because as your plane descends into Bermuda you’ll be treated to beautiful views of the deep turquoise waters and limestone cliffs.
+The island’s beauty is definitely a natural draw with its pink sand beaches and pretty pastel-coloured buildings, making this a romantic couples’ getaway.

-To get a lay of the land and discover all the best things to do, let’s explore it through the island’s three regions.
-There is St. George’s in the East End, the capital city Hamilton in Central Bermuda, and the Royal Naval Dockyard in the West End.
+To get a lay of the land and explore the best things to do in Bermuda, think of the island’s three regions.
+There’s St. George’s in the East End, the capital city Hamilton in Central Bermuda, and the Royal Naval Dockyard in the West End.

 The East End is often referred to as St. George.
 This area was established by English settlers in 1612.
 With its rich architectural and military history, it has earned a spot among the UNESCO World Heritage Sites.
 Here are some of the top things to do in this area.